danpark487/danpark487.github.io/_posts/2017-02-24-react-modals.md

 I write "hacky" in quotes because messing around with HTML and CSS seems like something we shouldn't do much of in React.
 But with modals, it's <strong>unavoidable</strong>.
 If you <strong>hate</strong> CSS, turn around and forget about modals altogether before it's too late.
 But remember, you will never have a cool login pop-up suited to your design tastes. :)

 <strong>Back on topic:</strong>
 Modals are a rendering of some HTML elements with certain CSS classes <em>triggered</em> by some event-handler on a button, link, or whatever.
 Basically, you click a button, the pop-up is rendered on your screen!
 The magic is that the website you were just on does not go away!
-You can still see the page you were just on behind the pop-up!
+You can still see the page behind the pop-up!

 There are three major HTML elements rendered when the modal pops up:
 1. An <strong>Overlay</strong> - typically a `<div>` element with a class that creates a "shadow" effect over the document while the modal is onscreen.